 Here are five reasons to visit San Sebastian that you’ve probably never heard before.

-1. You will practically trip over Michelin starred restaurants and chefs
+1. You practically trip over Michelin starred restaurants and chefs in San Sebastian, Spain

 San Sebastian, is a foodie mecca.
-As of 2021, the tiny seaside town in Spain had 11 Michelin-starred restaurants in only 23 square miles.
+As of 2022, the tiny seaside town in Spain had 16 Michelin stars in a 15 mile-radius (25 km).
 Pound-for-pound, it has one of the highest concentrations of Michelin stars per capita in the world.
 If you’re into the food scene in any way, shape, or form, you know this is a very big deal and reason enough to visit.
 But why are all these culinary heavyweights drawn to this region?
 That’s an easy one: because of its rich gastronomic pedigree and cultural connections to food.

 One thing you’ll find in traditional Basque food is strong influences from the landscape.
 The windswept and rocky coastline is bordered by rolling green hills and farmland, making this area prime real estate for fishing, farming, foraging and gardening in their finest forms.
 Whew, that was a mouthful.

 San Sebastian’s location on the turquoise Bay of Biscay means the seafood is plucked straight from those chilly waters and delivered almost immediately to the world-class restaurants.
 In fact, it's not uncommon to see those famed Michelin chefs choosing their own fresh market finds each week.